cooljeanius/Environment-Modules/README.md

 See below for more configure options.

 Example:
-	If you decide to keep Modules in `/depot/Modules`, run "`configure --prefix=/depot/Modules`"
+	If you decide to keep Modules in `/depot/Modules`, run "`./configure --prefix=/depot/Modules`"

     	 initialization file   -->  /depot/Modules/init
     	 modulefiles           -->  /depot/Modules/modulefiles
     	 modulecmd             -->  /depot/Modules/bin
      	 manual pages          -->  /depot/Modules/man
      	 Tcl libraries	       -->  /depot/Modules/lib/tcl (if any)

 The Modules Package is written in conformant ANSI C and should build on any UNIX machine with an ANSI C compiler like the GNU C compiler.
 Check the `./MACHINES` file for a list of machines and OSes on which Modules has successfully been test-built.